lumina37/MCA/README.md

 # MCA

-This is the official implementation of *Microimage Cropping and Aligning*.
+The official implementation of *Microimage Cropping and Aligning*.

 ## Usage